fabcoins-dot-info/fabcoins.info/_includes/helpers/summaries.md

 {% assign summary_restGetHeaders="returns a specified amount of block headers in upward direction." %}
 {% assign summary_restGetMemPool-contents="returns all transaction in the memory pool with detailed information." %}
 {% assign summary_restGetMemPool-info="returns information about the node's current transaction memory pool." %}
 {% assign summary_restGetTx="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}
+By default, Fabcoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Fabcoin Core startup settings." %}
-{% assign summary_sendFrom="spends an amount from a local account to a bitcoin address." %}
+{% assign summary_sendFrom="spends an amount from a local account to a fabcoin address." %}
 {% assign summary_sendMany="creates and broadcasts a transaction which sends outputs to multiple addresses." %}
 {% assign summary_sendRawTransaction="validates a transaction and broadcasts it to the peer-to-peer network." %}
 {% assign summary_sendToAddress="spends an amount to a given address." %}
 {% assign summary_setAccount="puts the specified address in the given account." %}
 {% assign summary_setBan="attempts add or remove a IP/Subnet from the banned list." %}
-{% assign summary_setGenerate="was removed in Bitcoin Core 0.13.0." %}
+{% assign summary_setGenerate="was removed in Fabcoin Core 0.13.0." %}
 {% assign summary_setNetworkActive="disables/enables all P2P network activity." %}
 {% assign summary_setTxFee="sets the transaction fee per kilobyte paid by transactions created by this wallet." %}
 {% assign summary_signMessage="signs a message with the private key of an address." %}
 {% assign summary_signMessageWithPrivKey="signs a message with a given private key." %}
 {% assign summary_signRawTransaction="signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call." %}
-{% assign summary_stop="safely shuts down the Bitcoin Core server." %}
+{% assign summary_stop="safely shuts down the Fabcoin Core server." %}
 {% assign summary_submitBlock="accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
-Extra parameters are ignored by Bitcoin Core but may be used by mining pools or other programs." %}
+Extra parameters are ignored by Fabcoin Core but may be used by mining pools or other programs." %}
-{% assign summary_validateAddress="returns information about the given Bitcoin address." %}
+{% assign summary_validateAddress="returns information about the given Fabcoin address." %}
 {% assign summary_verifyChain="verifies each entry in the local block chain database." %}
 {% assign summary_verifyMessage="verifies a signed message." %}
 {% assign summary_verifyTxOutProof="verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best block chain." %}